 Montage

-There are two ways to define a Montage - Tiles and Perimeter.
+There are two ways to define a Montage:

 Defining by Tiles

-In this mode, the size of the montage is defined by the number of fields.
-A field corresponds to the size of the image seen by the camera and magnification being used.
+In this mode, the size of the montage is defined by the number of tiles.
+A tile corresponds to the size of the image seen by the camera (full array or cropped to a selected region of interest) and magnification being used.

 Width/Height - Define the size of the montage as the number of overlapping fields.